AdobeDocs/workfront.en/help/quicksilver/product-announcements/announcements/latest-improvements-wfone.md

 ### Mark an article as helpful {#mark-an-article-as-helpful}

-Use the W**as this helpful** message at the bottom of each article to let us know whether we’re on the right track in helping you answer your questions.
+Use the W**as this helpful** message at the bottom of each article to let us know whether we're on the right track in helping you answer your questions.

 ![](assets/helpful-350x168.png)